uber/cadence/common/archiver/gcloud/README.md

 *Searches for all records done in day 2020-01-21 with the specified workflow id*

-`./cadence --do samples-domain workflow listarchived -q "StartTime = '2020-01-21T00:00:00Z' AND WorkflowID='workflow-id' AND SearchPrecision='Day'"`
+`./cadence --do samples-domain workflow listarchived -q "StartTime = '2020-01-21T00:00:00Z' AND WorkflowType='MobileOnlyWorkflow::processMobileOnly' AND SearchPrecision='Day'"`

 ## Archival query syntax